 Fukushima wastewater released into the ocean, China bans all Japanese seafood

+TOKYO — Japan on Thursday (Aug 24) started releasing treated radioactive water from the wrecked Fukushima nuclear power plant into the Pacific Ocean, a polarising move that prompted China to announce an immediate blanket ban on all seafood imports from Japan.

+China is "highly concerned about the risk of radioactive contamination brought by...
+Japan's food and agricultural products exported to China," a Chinese customs official said in a statement.

-Approved two years ago by the Japanese government and greenlighted by the U.N. nuclear watchdog last month, the discharge is a key step in a dauntingly long and difficult process of decommissioning the Fukushima Daiichi plant, including the removal of molten fuel.
+Signed off two years ago by the Japanese government and approved by the United Nations (UN) nuclear watchdog last month, the discharge is a key step in a dauntingly long and difficult process of decommissioning the Fukushima Daiichi plant after it was destroyed by a tsunami.

-Plant operator Tokyo Electric Power (Tepco) said the release began at 1:03 p.m. local time (0403 GMT) and it had not identified any abnormalities with the seawater pump or surrounding facilities.
+Plant operator Tokyo Electric Power (Tepco) said the release began at 1.03pm local time (12.03pm Singapore time) and it had not identified any abnormalities with the seawater pump or surrounding facilities.

-The release of the wastewater has unsettled other countries in the region, with Cook Islands Prime Minister Mark Brown saying that while science supported Japan's decision, the region may not agree on the "complex" issue.
+However, China reiterated on Thursday its firm opposition to the plan and said the Japanese government had not proved the legitimacy of the water discharge.

+"The Japanese side should not cause secondary harm to the local people and even the people of the world out of its own selfish interests," China's foreign ministry said in a statement on Thursday.

-Japanese fishing groups, hit with years of reputational damage from radiation fears after the plant was destroyed by a tsunami, have long opposed the plan.
-They fear it will lead to a loss of sales, including from export restrictions to major markets.
+Japanese fishing groups, hit with years of reputational damage from radiation fears, have long opposed the plan.
+Fears that it would lead to a loss of exports to major markets appeared to be borne out by the indefinite Chinese ban.

-Hong Kong and Macau - both Chinese-ruled regions - are set to implement a ban on Japanese seafood from regions including the capital Tokyo and Fukushima starting Thursday.
+"The fishing communities of Japan are feeling increasingly anxious as they witness this moment" despite the government's assurances, the head of the Japan Fisheries Co-operative said in a statement.

+Japan exported about US$600 million (S$812 million) worth of aquatic products to China in 2022, making it the biggest market for Japanese exports, with Hong Kong second.
+Sales to China and Hong Kong accounted for 42 per cent of all Japanese aquatic exports in 2022, according to government data.

 The water will be released in smaller portions initially and with extra checks.
 The first discharge totalling 7,800 cubic metres — the equivalent of about three Olympic swimming pools of water — will take place over about 17 days.